jlebrijo/open-dock/README.md

 * Each container configuration is defined in a Chef node: `nodes/[container_name].[host_name].json`
 * Then you have to create all container name records in your DNS provider: `[container_name].[host_name]   CNAME   [host_name].`
 * If [host_name] include "localhost" string, it is assumed that containers are shipped on local workstation

+### v0.1.2

+* Delete post-conditions from containers files.
+By default host credentials are passed to conainers.